-- a) Communications is on schedule to debut the electronic What's Developing corporate newsletter in mid-September 2012.
-This new electronic format will allow for increased distribution at a significantly lower cost.
-The newsletter will showcase affordable housing success stories from throughout the state, focusing on Florida HHF, special needs housing (i.e., Veterans, youth aging out of foster care, elderly, etc.), and/or green building, to name a few categories.
-The goal is to be able to use the newsletter as way to put the "human" face on the work that Florida Housing does to fulfill its mission. - b) There also will be regular sections in the newsletter, including program updates (single family/rental), legislative updates, housing policy, foreclosure prevention, and groundbreakings/ribbon-cuttings. - c) In an effort to continue building relationships with affordable housing advocates and providers, Communications staff will participate as an exhibitor at the following annual conferences this year: - (1) August 23-25 Florida League of Cities Annual Conference, Hollywood, FL; and - (2) September 10-12 Florida Housing Coalition Annual Conference, Orlando, FL.
+- a) Communications will debut the new electronic What's Developing corporate newsletter in October /November 2012.
+This new format for the newsletter will allow for increased distribution at a lower cost.
+The newsletter will focus on showcasing affordable housing success stories from throughout the state, with at least one story featuring Florida HHF, special needs housing (i.e., Veterans, youth aging out of foster care, elderly, etc.), and/or green building, just to name a few.
+The goal is to be able to use the newsletter as way to put the "human" face on the work that Florida Housing does to fulfill our mission. - b) There also will be regular sections to the newsletter, including program updates (single family/multifamily), legislative updates, housing policy, foreclosure prevention, and groundbreakings/ribbon-cuttings. - c) In an effort to continue building relationships with affordable housing advocates and providers, Communications staff attended and was an exhibitor at the Florida Housing Coalition Annual Conference in Orlando in September and helped to host NCSHA's Annual Conference in October, also in Orlando.